 May 16, 1939: Another day of Babes in Arms filming on the “Interior Moran Living Room” set.
 The assistant director’s notes state: “Judy’s time called: 9 a.m.; 9:00-9:12 – rehearsed to playback without Judy; 9:12-9:20 – wait for Judy.
 She arrived on set at 9 a.m.; but was putting on wardrobe.
 Lunch was from 12:00-1:00 p.m.; 2:53-3:23 – new set was arranged and lit (note that the company had to shoot around Judy until 4:30 p.m. since she had to finish her school work); Judy was dismissed at 6 p.m.”

 Featured with Judy and Mickey Rooney in the photos above are their co-stars, Betty Jaynes, and Douglas McPhail.

-Also on May 16, 1939: The photo and caption above appeared in the papers throughout most of 1939 and into early 1940, promoting Judy and her alleged business, “Judy Garland Flowers,” supposedly opened by Judy and her mom, Ethel.
+May 16, 1939: The photo and caption above appeared in the papers throughout most of 1939 and into early 1940, promoting Judy and her alleged business, “Judy Garland Flowers,” supposedly opened by Judy and her mom, Ethel.
 The photos were all posed and shot by an MGM studio photographer, possibly on January 22, 1939.
-Obviously, Judy was too busy at the studio to spend any real time arranging flowers at the shop’s location on 5421 Wilshire Blvd. in Los Angeles.
+Obviously, Judy was too busy at the studio to spend any real-time arranging flowers at the shop’s location on 5421 Wilshire Blvd. in Los Angeles.
 The location was eventually turned into a bakery.
 The building was torn down in the 1980s and a Staples store now occupies the space.